Search

 Coral reef

 A coral reef is a type of biotic reef developing in tropical waters.
-Although corals are major contributors to the overall framework and bulk material comprising a coral reef, the organisms most responsible for reef growth against the constant assault by ocean waves are calcareous algae, especially, although not entirely, species of red algae.
+Although corals are major contributors to the overall framework and bulk material comprising a coral reef, the organisms most responsible for reef growth against the constant assault by ocean waves are calcarous algae, especially, although not entirely, species of red algae.

 Such reefs take a variety of forms, defined as follows:

-• Apron reef — short reef resembling a fringing reef, but more sloped; extending out and downward from a point or peninsular shore.
+• Apron reef — short reef resembling a fringing reef, but more sloped; extending out and downward from a point or peninsular shore

 • Fringing reef — reef extending directly out from a shoreline, and more or less following the trend of the shore.